 A Cisco Wireless network consists of the following core components:

-Cisco Wireless Controllers—Controllers are enterprise-class high-performance wireless switching platforms that support 802.11a/n/ac and 802.11b/g/n protocols.
-They operate under control of the operating system, which includes the radio resource management (RRM), creating a Cisco Wireless solution that can automatically adjust to real-time changes in the 802.11 RF environment.
+Cisco Wireless Controllers: Cisco Wireless Controllers (controllers) are enterprise-class high-performance wireless switching platforms that support 802.11a/n/ac/ax and 802.11b/g/n protocols.
+They operate under control of the AireOS operating system, which includes the radio resource management (RRM), creating a Cisco Wireless solution that can automatically adjust to real-time changes in the 802.11 radio frequency (802.11 RF) environment.
 Controllers are built around high-performance network and security hardware, resulting in highly reliable 802.11 enterprise networks with unparalleled security.

 The following controllers are supported:

-Cisco Aironet Access Points (APs)—Cisco Aironet series wireless access points can be deployed in a distributed or centralized network for a branch office, campus, or large enterprise.
+Cisco Access Points: Cisco access points (APs) can be deployed in a distributed or centralized network for a branch office, campus, or large enterprise.
 For more information about APs, see https://www.cisco.com/c/en/us/products/wireless/access-points/index.html

-Cisco Prime Infrastructure (PI)—Cisco Prime Infrastructure can be used to configure and monitor one or more controllers and associated APs.
+Cisco Prime Infrastructure (PI): Cisco Prime Infrastructure can be used to configure and monitor one or more controllers and associated APs.
 Cisco PI has tools to facilitate large-system monitoring and control.
 When you use Cisco PI in your Cisco wireless solution, controllers periodically determine the client, rogue access point, rogue access point client, radio frequency ID (RFID) tag location and store the locations in the Cisco PI database.
-For more information about Cisco PI, see http://www.cisco.com/c/en/us/support/cloud-systems-management/prime-infrastructure/tsd-products-support-series-home.html.
+For more information about Cisco PI, see https://www.cisco.com/c/en/us/support/cloud-systems-management/prime-infrastructure/series.html.

 The Cisco DNA Spaces: Connector enables Cisco DNA Spaces to communicate with multiple Cisco Wireless Controller (controller) efficiently by allowing each controller to transmit high intensity client data without missing any client information.